 Overall, the ACSI e-business report has shown middling satisfactions across a majority of larger social media platforms.
 It bears mentioning that companies like Facebook and Tumblr have seen increases from the previous year.
 However, the current numbers are not very promising for companies that have large, global customer bases.
 A longer trend analysis shows an overall decline across multiple years.
 Having over one-third of your billion-strong customer base dissatisfied is a major issue, especially when it comes to planning how to mitigate it.

 Another reason to consider these numbers in a negative light is that the major platforms are all lagging behind while smaller entrants are creeping up.
-Traditional social media platforms are taking a backseat to the more specialist formats like Pinterest or Snapchat.
+Traditional social media platforms are taking a backseat to more specialist formats like Pinterest or Snapchat.
 This type of social media format with a direct focus is in vogue these days (a factor we’ve previously covered multiple times).
-Basically, companies with a particular niche are faring better than large ones like LinkedIn or Facebook, who aim for a broad base.
+Basically, companies with a particular niche are faring better than large ones like LinkedIn or Facebook, which aim for a broad base.

 Overall, there has been a 2.8% decline for all platforms put together, which doesn’t bode well for the industry.
 The largest fall decline has been for Youtube, with major content gaffes and dissatisfactions with corporate decisions.
 Many users and creators on Youtube have voiced their discontent with demonetisation, celebrity channels receiving more focus from the company (particularly during the Youtube Rewind last year), and inappropriate content causing concerns of political violence.

 Similarly, Facebook saw a dip over the years before 2019 due to the Cambridge Analytica scandal.
 The company took on a $5 billion fine at the hands of the Federal Trade Commission and major losses in consumer trust.
-Recently, they have been recovering and seeing improving customer perception.
+Recently, they have been recovering and seeing improved customer perception.

 Privacy Concerns Top the Bill

-As mentioned earlier, users’ main concern is that of data privacy.
+As mentioned earlier, users’ main concern is of data privacy.
 User assessments for this metric have hit an all-time low of 69%.
 Recent events have not made things better, with major political scandals and long periods of inaction towards fake news proliferation.
 For years, Facebook has trailed in this regard, with the lowest score on customer privacy.

 As the report states: